thelonehegelian/auction_v2/README.md

 - Allows a user to create an auction with a list of items
 - Allows other users to bid on items in the auction
-- There is a time limit for the auction,
-  - [ ] which is fixed for now but perhaps should be set at `createBid`
+- There is a time limit for the auction, which is fixed for now but perhaps should be set at `createBid`
 - Once the auction has ended no more bids are taken
--

-### Objects
-- AuctionDetails
-  - Why `auctionId` and `auctionName`?
-I had planned to add a Factory contract to make it more interesting
-- Item
+- `findHighestBidder` is used to find the highest bid nothin else is done at the end of the auction

 ### Functions
 - `createAuction` -> Allows the owner to create an auction with a list of items
 - `placeBid` -> Allows users to place bids on the items
   - each higher bid removes the highest bidder from the Item struct and returns their money
-  - [ ] other possible solutions to this?
+- `findHighestBidder` -> Finds the highest bidder for each item
-- `transferToPrevBidder` -> A helper function to transfer to losing bidder
+- `_transferToPrevBidder` -> A private helper function to transfer to losing bidder
-- `findHighestBidder` -> A helper function to find the highest bidder for each item
+- `_createItemList` -> A private helper function to create an array of items
+- Test helper functions, please see comment in the contract file
 ### Events
 - Events can be useful for Frontend, and an Auction contract is likely to be a Frontend application
 - `AuctionCreated`